uprush/hdp22-man/README.md

 HDP Manual Install Scripts
 ==========================

-This is to demostrate how to install the hadoop eco-system on EC2.
+This is to demostrate how to manually install HDP 2.2 on Vagrant.

 Pre-requisites
 --------------